gajagajago/gajagajago/README.md

 ### I am ...
 - A first year masters' degree student in SNU CSE
-- A system builder, full of ambition and eagerness to learn

 ### My field of research / interest lies on 🔍 ...
 - Systems for ML